Deploy Jenkins from a Helm chart

 gcloud container clusters get-credentials my-cluster-name

-Astra does not currently support the Kubernetes plugin for Jenkins.
+Astra Control does not currently support the Kubernetes plugin for Jenkins.
 You can run Jenkins in a Kubernetes cluster without the plugin.
 The plugin provides scalability to your Jenkins cluster.

 Two important notes on this process: